hhhhhhhhhn/Scripts/README.md

 - flip: Flips a coin.
 - font: Sets tty font size, needs tamsyn font.
 - gmenu: Uses your terminal for choosing a line from stdin (similar to dmenu).
-- img [KEYWORDS...]: Uses sxiv and googliser to search images in the internet, select them and copy them to the clipboard.
-Rather slow.
+- img [KEYWORDS...]: Uses sxiv to search images in the internet, select them and copy them to the clipboard.
 - note [NOTEPAD]: Take a timestamped markdown note, see my bbn repo for more info.
 - pomodoro: Simple pomodoro timer.